Special Needs Trust Empowers Caregiver and Spouse

 John and Jane had received some advice from an attorney and a physician that they were unsure of and as part of our conversation, they sought our input on that advice.

-We assembled an extended team of SHWM and Smith & Howard professionals as well as two outside providers: an attorney that specializes in special needs trusts and an advisor on aging life care.
+We assembled an extended team of SHWM and Smith and Howard professionals as well as two outside providers: an attorney that specializes in special needs trusts and an advisor on aging life care.
 The team reviewed the situation, developed a recommendation and plan for the couple.
 The overall plan included addressing insurance coverage, estate planning, charitable giving and an overall financial plan for their current and future needs.

-SHWM, in concert with the tax professionals of Smith & Howard, the attorney and the aging life care advisor set up a special needs trust for Jane and a third-party special needs trust for John.
+SHWM, in concert with the tax professionals of Smith and Howard, the attorney and the aging life care advisor set up a special needs trust for Jane and a third-party special needs trust for John.

 Part of John and Jane’s overall goals were to include charitable giving in their current and estate planning.
 We included this in our discussion and final plan with them.
 We were also able to help them determine eligibility for government benefits.